hexatester/routeros-homeassistant-mqtt/README.md

 Home Assistant - RouterOS bridge with Scripting &amp; MQTT.
 Fully Autodiscover (not required to edit `configuration.yaml`)

+If you have multiple mikrotik/ routeros, you should rename them with different name under `/system identity` menu.

 ## Requirements

 - IoT Package